Training and Technical Assistance

 - Workshops and Webcasts

-- Distance Learning: Online seminars and courses; self-paced reading and testing format of books and issues of the Psychiatric Rehabilitation
+- Distance Learning: Online courses; self-paced reading and testing format of books and issues of the Psychiatric Rehabilitation

 The National Empowerment Center is a consumer technical assistance center that contains a national directory of mutual support groups, drop-in centers, and statewide organizations; information on networking and coalition building; and workshops, public speaking, and training to providers.
 The Center is funded in part by the Substance Abuse and Mental Health Services Administration.